 - Eliciting needs and feedback from business users

-For more information on agile methodology in general, check out Agile Methodology Resources.
+To learn more about this broader scope of agile practices, check out Agile Methodology Resources.

-In this guide we'll examine and try out most of these agile development practices, but we will have a particular emphasis on test-driven development.
-Before we get into it, though, first we'll look at some core testing concepts and define terms as we'll use them in this guide.
+In this book we'll examine and try out most of the agile technical practices described above, with a particular emphasis on test-driven development.
+But before we can get to test-driven development, the next thing we need to do is lay a foundation of core testing concepts and define the testing terms we'll use in this book.